erikoest/symath/README.md

 => poly
 ```

-The user-defined function will afterwards get a method in the
+The user-defined function will now be available as a method in the
-Sy::Definitions module so it can be used in expressions like the
+Sy::Definitions module and can be used in expressions, just as the
-built-in functions.
+built in functions.
 Functions defined by an expression can be
 evaluated by the evaluate method, which returns the expression with
 each free variable replaced with the input arguments to the function:

 ```
 > poly(2, 3).evaluate
 => 2**3 + 3**2 + 1
-poly(3).evaluate.normalize
+> poly(3).evaluate.normalize
 => 18
 ```